iSchiopu/2019_APSIPA_SIP/myNets/README.md

-The models will be available after the acceptance of our work.
+The models will be made publicly available for download only if and after the publication of our work.